juristr/juristr.github.com/content/blog/2019-08-12-thank-you-angular-cli-team.md

 - Angular specific compilation (AoT, ...)
 - minification of your JS code
-- (compilation of your SASS code if you chose to use SASS)
+- (compilation of your Sass code if you chose to use Sass)
 - minification of your CSS
 - TODO WRITE MORE FEATURES HERE